Projects per year

 Biography

 Katherine Lawrence is an Associate Professor and Clinical Psychologist with the School of Psychological Sciences and the Turner Institute for Brain and Mental Health at Monash University, Melbourne, Australia.
-Katherine is the Course Convenor of the Doctor of Psychology (Clinical) and PhD (Clinical Psychology) programs and leads the Child, Youth, Family Clinic at the Turner Clinics that provides specialist clinical services to the community and clinical training to postgraduate psychology students.
+Katherine is the Director of Postgraduate Programs (Coursework) overseeing professional training in Clinical Psychology and Clinical Neuropsychology.
+Katherine also leads the Child, Youth, Family Clinic at the Turner Clinics that provides specialist clinical services to the community and clinical training to postgraduate psychology students.

 Katherine has been involved in mental health research since 2003.
 Her clinical research relates mostly to the role of parents and the parent-child relationship in the development and maintenance of mental health disorders during childhood.
 Katherine also contributes to pedagogical research that focuses on the development of trainee competence and the consistency of clinical supervision practices.
 She has developed several competence-based assessment tools that are used in the program, and in the field by placement supervisors.